seed-labs/seed-labs/manuals/difference.md

 ## Hardware Security

-We didn't make any change to the Meltdown and Spectre Attack labs.
+ - **Spectre Attack Lab:** This lab is ported to Ubuntu 20.04.
+We made some change to the code.

-They are still based on the Ubuntu 16.04 VM.
-We have not figured out how to migrate them to Ubuntu 20.04 (they do not work out of box).
+ - **Meltdown Attack Lab:** Due to the countermeasure implemented inside the Ubuntu 20.04 OS, the Meltdown attack no longer works, so this lab stays with the Ubuntu 16.04 VM.

 ## Mobile Security